 Iñaki Martínez Antelo (Santiago de Compostela, 1969) is MARCO, Museo de Arte Contemporánea de Vigo Director from November 18, 2005.
 He has a B. A. in Contemporary Art History at the Universidad de Santiago de Compostela and a Master’s Degree in Aesthetics and Art Theory at the Institute of Aesthetics attached to the Universidad Autónoma in Madrid.
 After his period at Centro Galego de Arte Contemporánea in Santiago de Compostela (1996-1998), he led the coordination of exhibitions at Auditorio de Galicia (1998-2002) and also coordinated cultural activities at Casa Asia in Barcelona (2002-2003).
 In 2003, he entered MARCO, Museum of Contemporary Art Vigo, just after being opened, where he has worked as Head of Exhibitions and became director in November 2005.
 In February 2011 he was elected President of ADACE, Asociación de Directores de Arte Contemporáneo de España.

-Agar Ledo (b.
-1975, Santiago de Compostela) is a Spanish curator based at MARCO Vigo, where she has recently co-curated ‘Entering the Work’, a cycle of exhibitions – including artists such as Wilfredo Prieto, Karmelo Bermejo or Rubén Grilo – which analyses the condition of the public as an integral part of the artwork.
-She has also curated shows with artists such as Pedro Barateiro, Carlos Bunga or Jose Dávila, and, as Chief Curator, she has coordinated projects by Thomas Hirschhorn, Tania Bruguera, Tino Sehgal or Martin Creed.
-With an M.Phil. in Art History and an MA in Museum Studies, her career features exhibition spaces such as Centro Galego de Arte Contemporánea (CGAC), Fundación Luis Seoane or the BIACS, International Biennial of Contemporary Art Seville (2004), where she worked as the Assistant Curator of the late Harald Szeemann.
-Since 2008, she teaches a graduate level course at the University of Santiago de Compostela (MA in Contemporary Art, Museology and Criticism) where she is completing her PHD with a dissertation on Alexander Dorner and his influence in the History of the XXth Century Exhibitions.
+Agar Ledo is Chief Curator at MARCO Vigo since 2006, where she has recently co-curated ‘Port Authority’, by Gintaras Didžiapetris and ‘All Traditions Are Inventions’, by Patricia Esquivias, as well as solo shows by artists Pedro Barateiro, Carlos Bunga or Jose Dávila.
+Together with the Museum’s Director, Iñaki Martínez, she has curated ‘Summer Folk’ or ‘Entering the Work’, a cycle of exhibitions which analyses the condition of the public as an integral part of the artwork.
+As Chief Curator, she has directed and coordinated the exhibition projects at MARCO for almost a decade now.
+With a MA in Museum Studies, Agar Ledo has enjoyed training residencies at Fred Jones Jr. Museum of Art, Norman, OK (USA), Le Consortium, Dijon (France) and Musée d’art contemporain de Lyon (France).
+Her career features exhibition spaces such as Centro Galego de Arte Contemporánea (CGAC), Fundación Luis Seoane or the BIACS, International Biennial of Contemporary Art Seville (2004), where she worked as the Assistant Curator of the late Harald Szeemann.
+She regularly writes texts for specialised magazines and publications and has been teaching at the University of Santiago de Compostela (MA in Contemporary Art, Museology and Criticism, 2008-2012) where she is now completing her PHD.